-As you are aware, local and state agencies are continuing to monitor levels of perfluorochemicals (PFCs) in wells serving the Oakdale public water supply.
-The purpose of this page is to let you know about what has happened since the problem was discovered, and the steps that have been taken to address the issue.
+Local and state agencies continue to monitor levels of perfluorochemicals (PFCs) in wells serving the Oakdale public water supply.
+The purpose of this page is to let you know about what happened when the problem was discovered, and the steps that were taken to address the issue.

 - Perfluorobutane sulfonate (PFBS),